Euro zone bonds rebound as market searches for stable ground

 By John Geddie

-LONDON, May 15 (Reuters) - Euro zone bond yields fell on Friday, tracking an overnight move in U.S. Treasury yields, although strategists sounded a note of caution on markets finding a firm footing after weeks of violent price swings.
+LONDON, May 15 (Reuters) - Euro zone bond yields fell on Friday, tracking an overnight move in U.S. Treasury yields, although strategists said investors may still be reluctant to return to markets shaken by weeks of violent price swings.

-German 10-year yields dropped 7 basis points to 0.64 percent, but remained far above a record low of 0.05 percent hit last month.
-U.S. Treasury yields fell to 2.22 percent, down sharply from Thursday’s high of 2.29 percent.
+German 10-year yields opened 5 basis points lower at 0.67 percent, still far from record lows of 0.05 percent hit last month.
+U.S. Treasury yields fell to 2.20 percent, down sharply from Thursday’s high of 2.29 percent.

 But erratic swings in market prices, which have seen even the most liquid German bonds move in a 20 basis point range in recent trading sessions, have kept investors sidelined.